-The Beats Solo Pro are available in six colorways: light blue, dark blue, red, black, gray, and ivory.
+The Beats Solo Pro is available in six colorways: light blue, dark blue, red, black, gray, and ivory.
 No matter which color you get, a soft zippered pouch and Lightning cable are included.
 Apple-owned Beats didn’t integrate a 3.5mm input.
 This makes sense seeing as Apple leads the charge in killing off the headphone jack.
 However, it’s a shame for Android users whose phones retain the auxiliary audio connection.

 How to make commands and switch between listening modes

 In order to make playback or call controls, you have to press the right ear cup.
 This large, tactile button is easy to operate bare-handed or with gloves.
-Pressing the Beats logo acts as a multifunction command, while pressing on the edge above or below the logo adjusts the volume.
+Pressing the Beats logo acts as a multifunction command while pressing on the edge above or below the logo adjusts the volume.
 If you have an iPhone, you can just say, “Hey Siri,” for hands-free virtual assistant access.
 Google or Alexa users need to hold the “b” logo down for a few seconds.

-In a departure from their early noise-cancelling models, Beats hit the nail on the head with its on-ear ANC technology in the Beats Solo Pro.
-It uses real-time audio calibration to automatically adjust noise cancelling intensity.
+In a departure from their early noise canceling models, Beats hit the nail on the head with its on-ear ANC technology in the Beats Solo Pro.
+It uses real-time audio calibration to automatically adjust noise canceling intensity.
 A big problem with on-ears is their inability to passively isolate listeners from their surroundings.
 If you can’t get a good seal with the headphones, ANC is usually a lost cause.
 The clamping force of the headset is so great, however, that a secure fit is easy to come by.
 Again, performance is at the expense of comfort.

-The chart above depicts just how well the Beats Solo Pro cancel noise.
+The chart above depicts just how well the Beats Solo Pro cancels noise.
 The higher up the line, the more those notes are attenuated.
-As you can see, even bass frequencies (everything left of 260 on the plot above) are blocked out by the Solo Pro.
-This is impressive since low sounds are the hardest to block out.
-However these aren’t going to compete with something like the Sony WH-1000XM3.
+As you can see, even bass frequencies (everything left of 260Hz on the plot above) are blocked out by the Solo Pro.
+While this is quite good, it doesn’t with something like the Sony WH-1000XM4 or Bose QuietComfort 45.
 On-ears don’t seal around your ears, so outside noise can still reach your eardrums through the gap between the headphone padding and the side of your head.

 How do you connect the Beats Solo Pro?

-Like the AirPods and Beats Powerbeats Pro, the Beats Solo Pro feature Apple’s latest H1 chipset.
+Like the AirPods and Beats Powerbeats Pro, the Beats Solo Pro feature Apple’s H1 chipset.
 Upon unfolding the headset, pairing is instantaneous with iPhones.
 If you’re an Android user, you’ll still have to manually open your phone’s Bluetooth settings and select the Solo Pro.
-Once paired, the headphones will automatically reconnect to the last used device when unfolded.
+Once paired, the headset will automatically reconnect to the last used device when unfolded.
 The act of folding or unfolding the headphones acts as the power toggle, too.

 These Class 1 Bluetooth 5.0 headphones support high-quality AAC streaming.
 Our testing indicates iPhone users will get the most out of this, as the codec’s performance on Android is unreliable.
 If you’re an Android user who wants optimal wireless audio quality, you’ll have to look elsewhere.
 Fortunately, there’s no shortage of great Beats alternatives.

-iPhone users benefit from Apple's H1 chip in side of the Solo Pro.
+iPhone users benefit from Apple's H1 chip inside of the Solo Pro.

-How long is the Beats Solo Pro’s battery life?
+How long does the battery last?

-As is typical of Beats headphones, the Solo Pro adopt a bass-heavy sound.
+As is typical of Beats headphones, the Solo Pro adopts a bass-heavy sound.
 The sub-bass is relayed twice as loud as fundamental vocal frequencies (~250-400Hz), which causes some noticeable “missing” notes in your music (see: auditory masking).
 Additionally, you can hear some string instrument resonances in spite of the exaggerated bass response.